Crime in Guyana

-Crime in Guyana is investigated by Guyana's police.
+Crime in Guyana includes all violent and non-violent crimes that take place in the country.
+As of 2020, Guyana had a relatively high crime rate in the Americas.

 Crime by type

 Murder

-In the 20th century, crime in Guyana was not properly documented, however the country was known to be extremely dangerous and violent.
-The chart below shows the Guyanese homicide rate from 1990 until 2020, wher Guyana reported a peak intentional homicide rate of 28 murders per 100,000 in 2003 and a low of 10 murders per 100,000 in 2000.
-The 20 murders per 100,000 reported in 2020, was the fourth highest murder rate in South America and the sixth highest in Caricom.
+In the 20th century, Guyana had one of the highest crime rates in the world, although many crimes at the time were largely undocumented—mostly due to the country's lack of infrastructure.
+The chart below shows the Guyanese homicide rate from 1990 until 2020, where Guyana reported a peak intentional homicide rate of 28 murders per 100,000 in 2003 and a low of 10 murders per 100,000 in 2000.
+The 20 murders per 100,000 reported in 2020, was the fourth highest murder rate in South America and the sixth highest in the CARICOM.

 Domestic violence

 Domestic violence is a problem in all regions of Guyana.
 Enforcement of the domestic violence laws is especially weak in the interior, where police do not have as strong a presence and courts meet only once a quarter.

 NGOs report a widespread perception that some police officers and magistrates could be bribed to make cases of domestic violence "go away."
 The government also does not prosecute cases in which the alleged victim or victim's family agreed to drop the case in exchange for a monetary payment out of court.
 NGOs assert the need for a specialized Family Court.